 But in the last few years since I started going out dressed as a girl and being myself, I’ve gone on lots of dates, been in a few relationships, and now I have an amazing partner (who is trans too) who I have so much fun with and love so much.
 We’re in an open relationship so I have been continuing to date others, I’ve been seeing a cute girl for the last couple of months.

-Monika: What would you recommend to transgender women that are afraid of early transition, discrimination and hatred?
+Monika: What advice would you give to transgender women who fear transitioning early, facing discrimination, and dealing with hatred?

 Jessica: If transitioning is what you think you need to do to be comfortable in your own skin, you have to do it.
 You aren’t truly living if you’re afraid to be yourself because of what other people might think.